 Since 1987 the General Assembly of North Carolina has provided appropriations for the North Carolina Housing Trust Fund to produce housing for low-income households by leveraging private, local government, and federal resources.
 The Agency manages the Trust Fund and pays its operating costs so that all appropriated funds go directly into housing construction and rehabilitation.
 The annual appropriation for the Trust Fund has varied over its history, from the initial appropriation of \$21 million in 1987 to zero.
 Appropriations were \$7.66 million for fiscal year 2016, \$7.66 million for fiscal year 2017 and \$7.66 million for fiscal year 2018.
-In addition, the Agency received a \$20 million appropriation for fiscal 2017 for disaster recovery efforts related to Hurricane Matthew, which had been fully committed in fiscal year 2018.
+In addition, the Agency received a \$20 million appropriation for fiscal year 2017 for disaster recovery efforts related to Hurricane Matthew, which had been fully committed in fiscal year 2018.
 The annual appropriation for the Trust Fund does not affect the Agency's operating budget.

 The Agency provides additional financing assistance for some residential rental housing through the issuance of bonds of the Agency, the proceeds of which are loaned to residential rental housing developers to acquire or construct and equip and furnish residential rental housing facilities.
 These bond issues are "conduit" financings in which the Agency's obligation for payment thereof is limited to the payment received from the third-party borrowers and the properties, revenues and the other security pledged to the payment of the bonds.
 The bonds are not secured by any funds or other assets that secure the payment of the Bonds issued under the Trust Agreement.
-As of June 30, 2018, the Agency had \$17,691,000 of conduit financing bonds outstanding.
+As of December 31, 2018, the Agency had \$20,691,000 of conduit financing bonds outstanding.
+In February 2019, the Agency issued an additional \$15,235,000 of such conduit financing bonds for multi-family residential living facilities.